0x3F3F/0x3F3F.github.io/_posts/2020-07-12-Secular-Trend-Energy-Inflation.md

 I've previously invested in smaller oil companies, and would prefer to avoid the volatility / risks involved with them.
-I'll look to play this by investing in oil majors, some of which have fallen over 50%, as less downside.
+I'll look to play this by investing in oil majors, some of which have fallen over 50%, as less downside - great risk/reward.
 In my view, they offer an opportunity to double or more in value and pay an ongoing dividend.